elyashar/omnifood/content/content.md

 ## Sections

-- Navigation
+- Logo + Navigation
 - Hero
 - Featured in
-- Features
 - How it works
 - Meals (and list of diets)
 - Testimonials + gallery
-- Pricing
+- Pricing + features
 - CTA
 - Footer